Canon M10 versus Canon M3

 |Canon G7 X (⇒ lft | rgt)||1-inch||20.0||5472||3648||1080/60p||23.0||12.7||556||71|

-Apart from body and sensor, cameras can and do differ across a variety of features.
-The EOS M10 and the EOS M3 are similar in the sense that neither of the two has a viewfinder.
+Beyond body and sensor, cameras can and do differ across a range of features.
+The M10 and the M3 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
-The table below summarizes some of the other core capabilities of the Canon M10 and Canon M3 in connection with corresponding information for a sample of similar cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The following table reports on some other key feature differences and similarities of the Canon M10, the Canon M3, and comparable cameras.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Canon M10 (⇒ rgt)||no||no||3.0||1040||tilting||YES||4000||4.6||5||no|